 In the Sixth Form there is an outstanding range of 35 A level subject choices in any combination, plus enrichment.
 There are specialist programmes for Oxbridge/Medicine/ Law, etc.; teaching is interactive and motivating, in small classes.
 Students gain confidence in expressing themselves more effectively, in questioning, debating and feeling happy in themselves.
 The Sixth Form is seen as a superb transition from school to university.

-Over half of A level entries in 2018 were awarded A or A* and top university destinations include UCL, Bristol, King’s, Oxford and LSE.
+25% of entries in 2018 were awarded A* with 55% at A*-A and top university destinations include UCL, Bristol, King’s, Oxford and LSE.
 The Extended Project Qualification is an option for Sixth Formers and there are specialist programmes to support Oxford, Cambridge, Medical and Law university applications.
 Class sizes are a maximum of 10 students with excellent teachers who inspire and motivate and aim to make learning enjoyable and engaging as well as successful.
 Studies are supported and enhanced by and extensive enrichment programme including speakers, workshops, visits, music, drama and sports and activities.

 Pastoral care throughout d’Overbroeck’s is outstanding and regularly praised by students, parents and staff. d’Overbroeck’s is very much a ‘people place’ where each individual thrives.
 First name terms highlight our collaborative approach, underpinned by a high level of mutual respect.

 There is a busy sports and activities programme across the school with very strong arts, drama and music departments and brand new facilities at the Sixth Form for performing arts.
 In keeping with our ethos of offering a broad education within which students exercise individual choice, we offer our students almost 40 extra-curricular clubs.

 TYPE OF SCHOOL:

 Co-educational, day and boarding